microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/userflowapiconnectorconfiguration.md

 Namespace: microsoft.graph

-Defines which APIs are called at specific points in the user flow.
+Defines the APIs that are called at specific points in the user flow.
 Each relationship of this object corresponds to a specific step in the user flow that can be configured to call an API connector.

 ## Relationships